 This is a small selection of companies’ offerings that take large formats to the next level and into the ether.
 Using inspiration from nature in the form of marble and gemstones, digital printing helps to create truly incredible out-of-this-world tiles.

-Their Gem Glass collection is equally as mysterious, but produce more of an impression that they were mined and transported straight from another universe.
-They create the highly desirable look of gemstone cross-sections but on a massive, naturally unobtainable scale.
-On first impressions some of the designs look like aerial photographs of unseen planets and their intricate details make incredibly intriguing focal points to design space around.
+Their Gem Glass collection is equally as mysterious, giving an impression that they were mined and transported straight from another universe.
+They imitate the highly desirable look of gemstone cross-sections but on a massive, naturally unobtainable scale.
+With curious features, formations, pathways, and patterns, some of the designs look like aerial photographs of unseen planets with their intricate details make incredibly intriguing focal points to design space around.

 The 13 different designs all have something unique to offer, and the glass slabs add class and mystery to any interior.
 Each are offered in three different finishes: Solid, Chromo and Opalescent, which gives the option for the tiles to be backlit.
 A satin finish is also offered on request.
 They come in two large sizes 1200x2800mm and 1350x2900mm, with thicknesses of 6mm and 10mm.